-10. The Discharger historically discharged nonhazardous solid waste, including municipal solid waste, to unlined Class III WMUs at the facility.
-These classified wastes were allowed to be discharged only in accordance with Title 27, Resolution 93-62, and Subtitle D as required by previous board orders.
-Waste discharge ceased in April 1996.
+11. The Discharger historically discharged nonhazardous solid waste, including municipal solid waste, to an unlined Class III WMU at the facility.
+These classified wastes were allowed to be discharged only in accordance with Title 27, Resolution 93-62, and Subtitle D as required by previous Board orders.